awesomerank/awesomerank.github.io/lists/sdnds-tw/awesome-sdn.md

 # Network Operating System
 - [PicOS](http://www.pica8.com/products/picos) - A SDN OS for white box switches Layer-2/3 feature set with support for OpenFlow, OVSDB, and other protocols.
 - [Open Network Linux, ONL](https://opennetlinux.org) - A Linux distribution for "bare metal" switches, that is, network forwarding devices built from commodity components.
-- [OpenSwitch](http://www.openswitch.net) - A linux network oerating system from Hewlett-Packard.
+- [OpenSwitch](http://www.openswitch.net) - A linux network oerating system from Dell EMC.
 - [Cumulus Linux](https://cumulusnetworks.com) - Cumulus Linux is a powerful open network operating system that allows you to automate, customize and scale using web-scale principles like the world's largest data centers.
 - [OcNOS](https://www.ipinfusion.com/) - Extensive switching and routing protocol support with advanced capabilities such as MPLS and SDN